rciminera/MechaCar_Statistical_Analysis/README.md

 A sample of 50 cars currently in production will be taken from each competitor with measurments taken for each of the variables.

  A multiple linear regression test will be conducted for the entire population of cars in the study.
-We already know that ehicle_weight, spoiler_angle and AWD were of signifcance in predicting mpg for the MechaCar.
+We already know that vehicle_weight, spoiler_angle and AWD were of signifcance in predicting mpg for the MechaCar.
+From the new study we can confirm whether these variables remain signficant.
+We can also transform or scale these to fine tune the model and impact mpg according to the marketing department's mpg objective vs the competition.